CrisGamerPro/Nova/README.md

 ## How it works?
 Nova is an interpreted language just like python, lua, php, etc. Because of that, to get a nova script running you’ll need to download the interpreter (currently only available for Windows).
 This interpreter is coded on python and it’s designed to read and execute line by line the script, the syntax it’s simple but kinda strict (just a bit).

-> For starters it shouldn’t be confusing at the start.
+> For starters it shouldn’t be confusing at all.

 ## Code examples (Syntax)
 **Setting up a variable**